 Valley of Krutynia river

-By Valley of Krutynia river Plan Poland understand the lakes: Zdróżno, Uplik, Mokre.
+By Valley of Krutynia river Plan Poland understands the lakes: Zdróżno, Uplik, Mokre.
 And of course the Krutynia river.

 It is the part of the most popular kayaking site in Poland.
 The lakes we mentioned above are simply beautiful.
 You can disocver them on a kayak or watch them from the shore.
 They are surrounded by a vast green forest with good biking trails.